cutthroat78/Librelingo-Dev-Docker-Container/README.md

 # Librelingo Dev Docker Container
-A (unofficial) Dockerfile and container to run LibreLingo dev
+A (unofficial) Dockerfile and container to run LibreLingo dev on your system and/or to test out courses

 [Docker Hub](https://hub.docker.com/r/cutthroat78/librelingo)